 Content provides an introduction to the origins of medical terminology.
 A word-building system is introduced and abbreviations and symbols are discussed.
-Also introduced is an orientation to understanding radiographic orders and diagnostic report interpretation.
+Also introduced is an orientation to understanding medical imaging orders and diagnostic report interpretation.
 Related terminology is addressed.